 Far from the sea, Zagreb is Croatia’s capital and largest city Dotted with famous sites like the tiled-roofed St. Mark’s Church, Jelacic Square, and the forever-being-renovated Zagreb Cathedral, this is a city with a ton to see packed into a relatively small area, making it charmingly walkable.
 Enjoy the old city, but give yourself time to explore the nearby mountain and other beautiful nature.
 Zagreb is a good base to take a day trip to Plitvice Lake, which is a two-hour drive to Zagreb’s southwest.

 I’ve spent months exploring Greece and I’ve barely (and I mean barely) scratched the surface.
 Mainland Greece has amazing historic sites, like the architectural marvels of Meteora and the gorgeous views of the Oracle at Delphi.
 The Greek islands offer history as well, along with some of the most beautiful beaches in the world.
+Plus, the entire country is packed with delicious traditional cuisine.
 So whether you choose to explore the mainland or the islands, the history or the nature, a trip to Greece is always a good idea.

 Best Reason to Visit Greece: Greek Island Hopping!